polcak/jsrestrictor/docs/blogarticles/fpdetection.md

 If the FPD module is active, it locally logs all accesses to crucial JavaScript API endpoints during the monitoring phase.
 FPD injects custom wrapping code of all suspicious APIs (properties or methods) into the browser when a user visits a page.
 Hence, the extension observes API calls initiated by the website.

-FPD stores the number of accessed calls in the context of a browser tab.
+FPD stores the number of accessed calls in the context of a displayed page.
 It contains all the metadata needed for evaluation.
 This metadata includes the number of calls for each logged endpoint with a corresponding argument value.
 Consequently, FPD can tell how often the visited web page called a particular endpoint and the arguments for these calls.

 ### Evaluation phase